 - Add eggs 1 at a time, beating well with an electric mixer after each addition.

-- Transfer warm mixture to pastry bag and pipe 15-18 mounds (about 1 1/4 inches wide and 1 inch high) 1 inch apart on baking sheet.
+- Transfer warm mixture to pastry bag and pipe 15-18 mounds (about 1 1/4 inches wide and 1 inch high) 1 inch apart on a buttered baking sheet.

 - Bake until puffed and golden brown, 20 to 25 minutes total.
 Prick each profiterole once with a skewer or toothpick, then return to oven to dry, propping oven door slightly ajar, 3 minutes.
 Cool on sheet on a rack.